 - 3.2.6.3 High intensity plaice spawning habitat is present across the Hornsea Three fish and shellfish study area and this was evident from the prevalence of this species recorded during the historic surveys across the former Hornsea Zone.
 Low intensity nursery habitats are also present in the inshore areas of the Hornsea Three offshore cable corridor, with data from other wind farms in proximity to the nearshore Hornsea Three offshore cable corridor also showing limited numbers of plaice in these parts of the southern North Sea (see section 3.1.2).
 Lemon sole spawning and nursery habitats coincide with the western section of the former Hornsea Zone, though historic surveys across the former Hornsea Zone did not provide clear evidence for this, with this species recorded at low abundances throughout the whole Hornsea Three fish and shellfish study area.
 Similarly, for common sole, low intensity spawning and nursery habitats are shown to the north of the Hornsea Three array area and along the offshore cable corridor.
 Common sole was only recorded at very low abundances during historic surveys across the former Hornsea Zone and at other offshore wind farms close to the nearshore section of the Hornsea Three offshore cable corridor (see section 3.1.2).
-This species is targeted by commercial fishing vessels in the region (see annex 6.1: Commercial Fisheries Technical Report; though the landings by weight are a fraction of those for plaice) and therefore are present in the area, but it is likely that areas further south (i.e. closer to the Thames Estuary and English Channel) are more important for this species. - 3.2.6.4 There is currently limited information on spawning and nursery habitats for other flatfish species, including dab, though Rogers et al. (1998) reported juvenile dab use sandy coastal waters and have been abundantly recorded in inshore areas including the Wash and extending to the east towards the north Norfolk coast, close to the inshore section of the Hornsea Three offshore cable corridor.
-Rogers et al. (1998) reported that other flatfish species including brill and turbot have been recorded in inshore waters along the east coast of England, including the north Norfolk coast and the Wash, though these are thought to be at the northern limit of their distribution in the North Sea. - 3.2.6.5 Sprat spawning and nursery habitats coincide with most of the Hornsea Three fish and shellfish study area, though these habitats are not thought to occur along much of the Hornsea Three offshore cable corridor.
+This species is targeted by commercial fishing vessels in the region and therefore these are present in the area (see volume 5, annex 6.1: Commercial Fisheries Technical Report), although the landings by weight are a fraction of those for plaice.
+It is likely, however, that areas further south (i.e. closer to the Thames Estuary and English Channel) are more important for this species. - 3.2.6.4 There is currently limited information on spawning and nursery habitats for other flatfish species, including dab, though Rogers et al. (1998) reported juvenile dab use sandy coastal waters and have been abundantly recorded in inshore areas including the Wash and extending to the east towards the north Norfolk coast, close to the inshore section of the Hornsea Three offshore cable corridor.
+Rogers et al. (1998) reported that other flatfish species including brill and turbot have been recorded in inshore waters along the east coast of England, including the north Norfolk coast and the Wash. - 3.2.6.5 Sprat spawning and nursery habitats coincide with most of the Hornsea Three fish and shellfish study area, though these habitats are not thought to occur along much of the Hornsea Three offshore cable corridor.
 This was mirrored in the historic survey data from across the former Hornsea Zone which showed a dominance of adult sprat in the trawl data in offshore areas around the Hornsea Three array area.
-Although sprat were recorded during surveys at other offshore wind farms in the vicinity of the inshore sections of the Hornsea Three offshore cable corridor (see section 3.1.2), there was no evidence of these areas being used for spawning or as nursery habitat (i.e. as evidenced by high abundances of juveniles. - 3.2.6.6 Sandeel low intensity spawning grounds coincide with the Hornsea Three fish and shellfish study area, with high intensity spawning grounds to the north of the Hornsea Three array area.
+Although sprat were recorded during surveys at other offshore wind farms in the vicinity of the inshore sections of the Hornsea Three offshore cable corridor (see section 3.1.2), there was no evidence of these areas being used for spawning or as nursery habitat (i.e. as evidenced by high abundances of juveniles). - Sandeel low intensity spawning grounds coincide with the Hornsea Three fish and shellfish study area.
+3.2.6.6 with high intensity spawning grounds to the north of the Hornsea Three array area.
 The area is also characterised by low intensity nursery habitats, which also occur in the inshore section of the Hornsea Three offshore cable corridor on the north Norfolk coast.
 Sandeels (greater and lesser) recorded during trawl surveys were primarily adults, with only a minor contribution of juveniles recorded.